trulia/hologram/README.md

 * **dependencies**: a **list** of relative pathes to a folderes containing any dependencies your style guide has.
 These folders will be copied over into the documentation output directory.
 PUT THE CSS/JS THAT IS ACTUALLY BEING DOCUMENTED HERE

+##### Example config file

+    # The directory containing the source files to parse
+    source: ../components

+    # The directory that hologram will build to
+    destination: ../docs

+    # The assets needed to build/style the docs (includes header.html, footer.html, etc)
+    documentation_assets: ../hologram_assets

+    # A custom markdown renderer that extends `RedCarpet::Render::HTML class`
+    custom_markdown: trulia_markdown_renderer.rb

+    # Any other asset folders that need to be copied to the destination folder
+    # This is where the CSS/JS you are actually documenting should go
+    dependencies:
+        - ../build

 ###Documenting your styles